-The 2020 application period is now closed!
+The 2021 application period is now open through January 14th

 The application will be reviewed based on your answer to the following five questions and reference letter.

 - Please provide a short introduction/biography [consider including information related to your education, career path, current employer, job function(s), extracurricular activities, and/or hobbies].
-(150 Word Limit)
+(100 Word Limit)

-- Please describe why you would like to be a part of the 2020 Water Leadership Institute and what you most hope to gain through participation in the program.
-(150 Word Limit)
+- Please describe why you would like to be a part of the 2021 Water Leadership Institute and what you most hope to gain through participation in the program.
+(100 Word Limit)

 - Please provide a listing of your membership(s), committee involvement(s), and/or leadership role(s) in professional, community, or other organizations [include the formal organization name, your role/title, and service timeframe].
 As applicable, please include brief details highlighting your service accomplishments for the listing.
-(200 Word Limit)
+(100 Word Limit)

 - Please tell us about a leader that you admire and how (and/or why) they have impacted your career in the water industry.
-(150 Word Limit)
+(100 Word Limit)

-*Please Note: If this is the first time you are applying on this system, you must create an account.
-WEF login info does not work on this site *
+Please Note: If this is the first time you are applying on this system, you must create an account.
+WEF login info does not work on this site.